Disney Cruise Line – Pre/Post Cruise Hotels and Ground Transportation

 The Radisson has an elaborate waterfall pool, a koi pond and beautifully landscaped grounds.
 There are tennis courts and a fitness room.
 There is a buffet-style restaurant (extra charge) that has a nice atmosphere, with lots of windows, white-washed walls and high ceilings.
 The hotel lobby/restaurant entrance has a small lounge for evening drinks.

 The Radisson offers some packages that including parking for your car at the hotel while you are on your cruise and a shuttle to and from the port.
-Alternatively, the hotel will charge you a fee to park your car in its lot while you are on your cruise, and provides a shuttle to the port for $5 per person.
+Alternatively, the hotel will charge you a fee to park your car in its lot while you are on your cruise, and provides a shuttle to the port for $5 per person, or you can take a cab for $10-12.

-The Hyatt is an upscale hotel that is actually located in the airport terminal, so you don’t have to worry about traveling any further.
+The Hyatt Regency Orlando Airport is an upscale hotel that is actually located in the Orlando International (MCO) airport terminal, so you don’t have to worry about traveling any further.
 Just collect your bags, take them up on the elevator, check in and you’re ready to start enjoying your vacation!
-(The rooms are well insulated from the airport noise, by the way — we stayed there on the first night of our Walt Disney World honeymoon and did not hear the planes.)
+Or, if you prefer, take advantage of their luggage retrieval service; for a small flat fee ($10, last we checked, plus tips for the bell staff at your discretion), Hyatt staff will retrieve your luggage from baggage claim and deliver it to your room.
+(The rooms are well insulated from the airport noise, by the way — we have stayed there several times and did not hear the planes.)

 If you stay at the airport Hyatt instead of going all the way out to Walt Disney World, you are much closer to Port Canaveral.
 That means you can sleep in a little longer before heading off to the ship in the morning.
 You can choose from multiple dining options within the airport, or take a swim at the hotel.
 It’s great way to start relaxing right away.